BPI-STEAM/pxt-triodecar/README.md

 ## Note

-This is only a beta version
+## This is only a beta version

+## You can see more information here http://wiki.banana-pi.org/BPI_Triode-Car_kit

+## Here are some of our videos
+Triode Car #1 - A Beginning to Something Big https://www.youtube.com/watch?v=qcR-Haovyr4 Triode Car #2 - Installing Colorful Resistors! https://www.youtube.com/watch?v=z6adIa8id5Y

 ## Usage